 The Rose of the Lutherans

-On Sunday, the Protestant Church remembers the death of one of her most beloved Saints.
-Martin Luther died February 18th, 1546.
+Introducing the Rose of the Lutherans: On Sunday, the Protestant Church remembers the death of one of her most beloved Saints.
+Martin Luther died on February 18th, 1546.
 I have been interested in flowers and greenery lately–probably preparing my garden in my mind in preparation for springtime.

 In honor of Martin Luther, I want to discuss his rose.
 The symbol of the Reformation and of Martin Luther is a beautiful rose: The Luther Rose.
 It is a complex summary, with much thought put into it.

 This seal/symbol was designed by Luther and is the essence of his theological position and his faith.
-The cross in the center is black to remind of us of our sin and the need of the Savior on the cross.
-The heart is red–its natural color–to show that by Faith in the Crucified One we are saved.
+The cross in the center is black to remind us of our sins and the need for the Savior on the cross.
+The heart is red–its natural color–to show that by Faith in the Crucified One, we are saved.
 Because of the joy that salvation brings, a white rose surrounds the heart of the believer.
 The field of blue is the heavenly future that the believer looks joyously forward towards.
-Luther explains all of this much more eloquently in a letter to Lazarus Spengle–excerpt in link.
+Luther explains all of this much more eloquently in a letter to Lazarus Spengler–excerpt in the link.